rust-stuco/lectures/week5/errors_traits.md

 * Otherwise, we store the parsed values

 <!--
+Make sure to point out that `ParseIntError` is a built-in error type

-Bad formatting to fit on slide better
+(Bad formatting to fit on slide better)
 -->

 ---